any-docs/css/content/guides/display/flow_layout_and_writing_modes/index.md

 ## Block flow direction

-The {{cssxref("writing-mode")}} property accepts the values `horizontal-tb`, `vertical-rl` and `vertical-lr`.
+The `writing-mode` property accepts the values `horizontal-tb`, `vertical-rl` and `vertical-lr`.
 These values control the direction that blocks flow on the page.
 The initial value is `horizontal-tb`, which is a top to bottom block flow direction with a horizontal inline direction.
 Left to right languages, such as English, and Right to left languages, such as Arabic, are all `horizontal-tb`.

 The following example shows blocks using the initial `horizontal-tb` value explicitly: